vidit-11/jenkins-docker-pipeline/README.md

 ```

-Access the UI at `http://<Master-Public-IP>:8080`.
+Access the Jenkins at `http://<Master-Public-IP>:8080`.
 Retrieve the initial admin password with:
 `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`

 ---